 In 2014 I moved from the United States to live in France.
 I use my camera as a tool to help me understand the world around me.
 It helps me decipher and adjust to the differences of my new surroundings.
 Understanding a new culture and language are extraordinarily difficult.
 In the past my approach to photography was strictly street, in your face, up close and person

 Now, I find myself slowly starting to isolate myself from my subjects, with a greater expanse of view.
 Getting a little more distance from the people I cannot fully communicate with, makes me feel a little safer.
 I noticed that I do not leave my apartment as often as I used to, feeling a little cutoff and isolated from the things that I used to do.

-In this series of work I show the loneliness that I am feeling.
+In this series of work I show the solitude and the awesome beauty that I sometimes see from watching “life” pass me by, high in my perch above the streets.
+Every time I open the shutters on the windows, I never know what to expect to see; sun, rain, snow, will I see the mountains or will they be covered in a shroud of mist.
 The distance of my subjects and their anonymity are isolated within a frame full of chaos, complex angles and shapes.
-I find them mysterious, different and fascinating as they scurry about with their lives.
-Living on the 7th floor, I spend a lot of time on the balconies and out the windows watching . . . dreaming . . . wondering. . .
-“Who are these people?”, “Where are they are going?”, “What are they going to do?”, ‘Who are they going to meet?” as I isolate myself and ponder in this, ” A Higher Perspective”.
+I find them mysterious, different and fascinating as they scurry about with their lives as I stand there looking down . . . watching . . . dreaming . . . wondering. . .
+“Who are these people?”, as I isolate myself and ponder this from “A Higher Perspective”.